auto-optimization/iraceplot/cran-comments-template.md

 Dear CRAN maintainers,

-I would like to submit version $VERSION of the iraceplot package to CRAN.
+I would like to submit version VERSION of the iraceplot package to CRAN.

 The NEWS section corresponding to this version is available from: